neilsmind/neilsmind.github.io/_posts/2013-03-15-4-second-rule.md

 ---
 layout: post
 title: "'Is it true you have a four pass second rule?'
-(How to Teach Young Hockey Players to Pass)"
+(How to teach young elite hockey players to pass)"
 date: 2013-03-15 17:44:04 -500
 categories: sports hockey passing team
 ---